Indian Immigration Services Team

 Ganesh Chaturthi festival is celebrated in Mumbai

-The following are the Ganesh Chaturthi festival date in three years:
+The following are the Ganesh Chaturthi festival dates in years:

-How Do We Celebrate Ganesh Chaturthi: Main Rituals and Customs
+How Is Ganesh Chaturthi Celebrated: Main Rituals and Customs

 Installation of Ganesha's Clay Idols